Camera-aware Label Refinement for Unsupervised Person Re-identification: Introduction

-Although clustering-based methods have been attempted intensively~\cite{lin2019bottom,zeng2020hierarchical,dai2022cluster}, we argue that two main issues impede the performance of existing approaches: 1) The inherent label noise arises from the variations of body pose, background, and camera resolution.
+Although clustering-based methods have been attempted intensively~\cite{lin2019bottom, dai2022cluster}, we argue that two main issues impede the performance of existing approaches: 1) The inherent label noise arises from the variations of body pose, background, and camera resolution.
 Such noise propagates and accumulates during the training process, leading to a degradation in the model's performance; 2) The feature distribution discrepancy across camera domains, which makes it challenging to learn consistent representations for the same ID.
 In addition, the two issues are interrelated, which further complicates the situation.
-For the first issue, several studies use local part features~\cite{cho2022part}, implicit samples~\cite{zhang2022implicit} or multi-domains joint training~\cite{Chen_Wang_Tang_Yan_Yu_2023} to improve the accuracy of pseudo labels.
-For the second issue, efforts have been made in GAN-based generation~\cite{Zhong_Zheng_Luo_Li_Yang_2019, Lin_Wu_Yan_Xu_Yang_2020}, data alignment~\cite{Zhuang_Wei_Xie_Zhang_Zhang_Wu_Ai_Tian_2020, Yang_Zhong_Luo_Cai_Lin_Li_Sebe_2021} and other techniques~\cite{wang2021camera, xuan2021intra}.
-It is seen that there still exists a large gap compared to supervised approaches.
+For the first issue, several studies use local part features~\cite{cho2022part}, group labels~\cite{peng2023adaptive} and other approaches~\cite{li2024distribution,yang2025idenet} to improve the accuracy of pseudo labels.
+For the second issue, efforts have been made in GAN-based generation~\cite{Zhong_Zheng_Luo_Li_Yang_2019, Lin_Wu_Yan_Xu_Yang_2020}, data alignment~\cite{Zhuang_Wei_Xie_Zhang_Zhang_Wu_Ai_Tian_2020, Yang_Zhong_Luo_Cai_Lin_Li_Sebe_2021} and other techniques~\cite{wang2021camera, zhang2023camera}.
+However, it is seen that there still exists a large gap compared to supervised approaches.

 To overcome the aforementioned problems, we introduce a camera-aware label refinement~(CALR) framework to deal with the label noise and camera discrepancy.
 Our idea is inspired by the below phenomenon.
 As illustrated in Fig.~\ref{img1}~(a), image feature distribution suffers from strong camera bias.
 Due to the contribution of the camera domain, persons captured within the same camera tend to cluster closer than those captured by different cameras.
 If we roughly measure the feature similarity and divide images into clusters, it would merge images from the same camera but with different IDs into a single cluster, as demonstrated in Fig.~\ref{img1}~(b), leading to the ``IDs Merge" error and irreversible performance drop.
 Nevertheless, features in a single camera could be free from the influence of camera view and focus more on discriminating the pedestrian appearance.
 Therefore, we instead conduct intra-camera clustering for each camera to observe local clusters.
 We notice that even appearance-alike persons with different IDs can be accurately separated.
 This motivated us to utilize the local clusters to discard impurities in global clusters.
 To further mitigate the camera discrepancy problem, we introduce a camera-domain alignment module to pursue consistent distribution among different cameras.
 In this way, the two issues mentioned above can be addressed.
 Specifically: